beard-programmer/aws-rust-poc/README.md

 </details>

 ### Running application
-Serverless application consists of API gateway, which are http endpoinds and lambda functions that are being invoked (triggered) by API gateway and DB that is being used by functions.
+Our POC Serverless application consists of API gateway, which are http endpoinds and lambda functions that are being invoked (triggered) by API gateway and DB that is being used by functions.
-SAM gives us ability to do both in local environment - invoking lambdas and running HTTP server that acts as API gateway.
+SAM CLI gives us ability to do both in local environment - invoking lambdas and running HTTP server that acts as API gateway.
 For both we need to set up local env variables.
 #### Set up local env variables file
 ```bash